Afcon schedule, fixtures, results and start times

 AFCON: Defending champions Senegal have big hopes

-The Africa Cup of Nations is back as Ivory Coast play host for the second time in the competition’s history.
+The Africa Cup of Nations is well under way as Ivory Coast play host for the second time in the competition’s history.

-Of the 24 nations taking part in Afcon, Senegal have been installed as the pre-tournament favourites, with a raft of top players including Sadio Mane, Edouard Mendy, Kalidou Koulibaly and Nicolas Jackson.
+Of the 24 nations taking part in the Afcon, Senegal were installed as the pre-tournament favourites, with a raft of top players including Sadio Mane, Edouard Mendy, Kalidou Koulibaly and Nicolas Jackson.

-But the reigning champions will face stiff competition for the trophy from the team they beat in the final shootout three years ago, Mohamed Salah’s Egypt, as well as Morocco, Algeria, Nigeria, Cameroon and hosts Ivory Coast.
+But the reigning champions face stiff competition for the trophy from the team they beat in the final shootout three years ago, Egypt, as well as Morocco, Algeria, Nigeria, Cameroon and hosts Ivory Coast.

 The tournament is officially Afcon 2023, despite taking place in 2024, after it was pushed back several months due to concerns over the Senegalese heat in the summer months.